ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Activity:

 : The condition in which things are happening or being done.
 In the scope of attestation, an activity is a sequence of actions that is intended to produce a specifically defined result.
-The actual composition of actions can vary, depending on the characteristics of the computing context they are conducted by/in and te protocols used.
+The actual composition of actions can vary, depending on the characteristics of the computing context they are conducted by/in and the protocols used.
+A single activity provides a only a minimal required amount of semantic context, e.g. by the activity's requirements imposed on the computing context, or via set of actions it is composed of.
-Example: The conveyance of cryptographic evidence is an activity or the acquisition of an trusted time stamp token are activities.
+Example: The conveyance of cryptographic evidence or the acquisition of an trusted time stamp token are activities.

 Task: